MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/unified-service-desk-dynamics-365-web-client-package.md

  This package is best used in the following situations:

-- To demonstrate the rich set of customer service capabilities in the Dataverse platform and simplify the customization of your agent desktop application.
+- To demonstrate the rich set of customer service capabilities in Dataverse and simplify the customization of your agent desktop application.

   With the [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] Web Client sample application package, the following components are installed: